Principal Lecturer in Ecology & Environmental Management/Course Leader for BSc Environmental Science

 ENVS 3106 Landscape Ecology

-Current research interests address the increasing concerns about climate change and the degradation and loss of ecosystem services, focussing on grassland management and its botanical enhancement.
+Current research interests address the increasing concerns about environmental change and the degradation and loss of ecosystem services.

 Key research areas include: